Punshnut/macos-focusly/README.md

 ### Requirements
 - macOS 13 (Ventura) or newer
-- Xcode 15 / Swift 5.9 or newer
+- Optional for source builds: Xcode 15 / Swift 5.9 or newer

 ### Quick Start
+1. Download the latest `Focusly.app` Alpha from the GitHub Releases page (or use the bundled `Focusly.app` in this repo).
+2. Drag `Focusly.app` to `/Applications` (or run it from your preferred folder) and launch it.
+3. On the first launch, macOS may warn you about the unsigned build; approve it via **System Settings → Privacy & Security** if needed.

+Want to build from source instead?
 ```bash
 git clone https://github.com/your-user/macos-focusly.git
 cd macos-focusly
 open Package.swift
 ```
-Open the generated workspace in Xcode 15 or newer, select the `focusly` scheme, and press `⌘R` to launch the Prerelease Alpha 0.1 build.
-To build from the command line:
+Open the generated workspace in Xcode 15 or newer, select the `focusly` scheme, and press `⌘R`.
+To build without Xcode:
 ```bash
 swift build
 ```

-Prefer a ready-to-run build?
-Download the Focusly.app Alpha from the GitHub releases or grab the bundled `Focusly.app` in this repository's root.

 ### Packaging
 The project ships with a Swift Package Manager manifest only.
 You can reuse the `_old/scripts/package_app.sh` flow as a starting point, or create a fresh bundle with: